ChatTracer: Large Language Model Powered Real-time Bluetooth Device Tracking System: : System Architecture

 \section{\pname: System Architecture\!\!\!\!\!}

-\pname is a Bluetooth device tracking system with which authorized users can interact in a similar way as ChatGPT.
-Given that most people nowadays have at least one mobile device (e.g., smartphone, AirPods, and smartwatch), the combination of device location and device status as well as device activities can be used to profile people's activities in a non-invasive manner.
 Fig.~\ref{fig:systemarc} shows the architecture of \pname.
 It includes a Bluetooth sniffer system, a database, and a fine-tuned LLM.
 In what follows, we highlight each component.

-\textbf{Bluetooth Sniffing Nodes:} The sniffing system consists of an array of radio receivers distributed in areas of interest such as shopping malls, airports, libraries, and supermarkets.
-Each of the radio receivers is equipped with multiple antennas.
-Since there is no off-the-shelf Bluetooth device that can \textit{simultaneously} and \textit{continuously} listen to all BLE advertisement channels, we design and implement such a radio receiver on an SDR platform.
+\textbf{Bluetooth Sniffing Nodes:} The sniffing system consists of an array of radio receivers distributed in areas of interest such as shopping malls, libraries, and supermarkets.
+Each radio receiver is equipped with multiple antennas.
 The 2.4GHz radio signals are first down-converted to I/Q samples, which are then fed into a polyphase channelizer.
 The channelizer divides the 80MHz channel into 40 2MHz channels, which are processed in parallel.
 If a Bluetooth frame is identified on a channel, it will be demodulated to bits sequence.

-\textbf{Physical-Layer Feature Extraction:} At each sniffing node, the following physical-layer features are extracted from each detected BLE Adv packet.
+\textbf{Physical-Layer \& Payload Feature Extraction:} At each sniffing node, the physical-layer features including timestamp, received signal strength (RSS), and carrier frequency offset (CFO) are extracted from each detected BLE Adv packet.
+Meanwhile, the angle of arrival (AoA) is estimated for each received packet using the improved MUSIC algorithm \cite{schmidt1986multiple}.

-\begin{itemize} \item \textit{Timestamp:} It records the time moment when the first sample of a data packet is received.
-Its accuracy is 1$\mu$s.

-\item \textit{Received signal strength (RSS):} While RSS alone is not reliable enough to estimate the signal propagation distance, It still carries some information about the travel distance.
-In addition, it is easy to obtain compared to other features.
-Thus, we use RSS as one of the features for localization.

-\item \textit{Carrier frequency offset (CFO)}: The CFO between the signal source device and the radio receiver must be estimated and compensated to decode the BLE packet.
-The estimated CFO will be recorded as a feature of this BLE packet.
-We note that there is no need to synchronize the clock frequency among the sniffing nodes.